Carepatron/force-update-build-action/README.md

 ## How It Works

-1. The action fetches the current `forceUpdateBuildCount` from Carepatron Main App's version.json file
+1. The action fetches the current `forceUpdateBuildCount` from Carepatron Main App's version.json file.
-2. It fetches all pull requests associated with the specified commit
+2. It fetches all pull requests associated with the specified commit.
+3. It filters only merged pull requests.
-3. It filters these pull requests for a specific label (e.g., 'force-update')
+4. It filters the pull requests for a specific label (e.g., 'force-update').
-4. If at least one labeled PR is found, it increments the force update build count
+5. If at least one labeled PR is found, it increments the force update build count.
-5. The updated counter value is provided as an output for use in subsequent steps
+6. The updated force update build count is provided as an output for use in subsequent steps.

 ## Inputs